-Communications Timeout: This property specifies the time in seconds that the driver will wait between receiving unsolicited messages.
+Request Timeout: This property specifies the time in seconds that the driver will wait between sending a request for data and receiving the valid beginning of a response.
 When the timeout expires, the device's error state will be set and all tags owned by the associated device will be set to Bad quality.
-A value of 0 will disable the timeout.
-The valid range is 0 to 3600 seconds.
-The default setting is 0 seconds.
+The valid range is 1 to 3600 seconds.
+The default setting is 1 second.